Daily High to Daily Low: Is It Safe to Buy Duke Energy Corporation (DUK)?

-Duke Energy Corporation (NYSE:DUK) went up by 0.92% from its latest closing price compared to the recent 1-year high of $116.33.
-The company’s stock price has collected -0.54% of loss in the last five trading sessions.
-The Wall Street Journal reported 4 hours ago that U.S. Offshore Wind Plans Collide With Fishing Concerns off Carolina Coast
+Duke Energy Corporation (NYSE:DUK) went down by -0.62% from its latest closing price compared to the recent 1-year high of $116.33.
+The company’s stock price has collected 0.40% of gains in the last five trading sessions.
+The Wall Street Journal reported on 05/11/22 that U.S. Offshore Wind Plans Collide With Fishing Concerns off Carolina Coast

 Is It Worth Investing in Duke Energy Corporation (NYSE :DUK) Right Now?